To make transcripts is to hate transcripts, but mobile app Otter does it free

 Otter, which debuted this week at Mobile World Congress, aims to make transcripts not only free and accurate but also smart.

-"This is a perfect time," said Sam Liang, the CEO and founder of AISense, the company behind Otter.
-"With A.I. tech and deep in the last few years, the accuracy for speech recognition has improved dramatically.
+"This is a perfect time," said Sam Liang, CEO and founder of AISense, the company behind Otter.
+"With AI tech and deep learning in the last few years, the accuracy for speech recognition has improved dramatically.
 A few years ago, this system wouldn't be usable."

-In one neat feature, the text and audio are synchronized when you playback the recording, so if you tap on any part of the transcript, the audio will jump right to that place for quick accuracy checks.
-The app also highlights each word as its spoken during an audio playback.
+In one neat feature, the text and audio are synchronized when you play back the recording, so if you tap on any part of the transcript, the audio will jump right to that place for quick accuracy checks.
+During an audio playback, the app also highlights each word as it's spoken.

 It's not a perfect transcription.
 Punctuation is sometimes out of whack.
-It misidentifies some words -- I told Otter "Hi, I'm Joan" and my readout picked up my name as John, for example.
+It misidentifies some words -- I told Otter, "Hi, I'm Joan" and my readout picked up my name as John, for example.
 And it's less successful in a crowded environment or during cross-talk.
 And the app, which was released publicly Monday, is somewhat buggy in its early days.
-When I opened it once, all my recordings and their transcripts from the previous day were missing.
+Once when I opened it, all my recordings and their transcripts from the previous day were missing.
 Restarting the app restored them, but you may notice other bugs.

 And it lacks some tantalizing capabilities, like importing a previously recorded conversation.
 The app and its baseline transcription service is and will remain free, but the company plans to add a subscription tier later that unlocks extra utilities, along the same lines as Evernote's business model.